Jerome-Maurin/vmdb2-wrapper/README.md

 For Ansible use `vmdb2-ansible.yaml.exemple` as a starting point, create a file named `vmdb2-ansible.yaml` to write an Ansible-playbook that will be used by `vmdb2`.

 # Needed packages

-Why do I need thoses packages on my system to run a image build ?
+Why do I need those packages on my system to run a image build?

 `curl` is needed to fetch some binaries from the internet.